lightning/bolts/05-onchain.md

 ## HTLC Output Handling: Our Commitment, Our Offers

-Each HTLC output can only be spent by us using the HTLC-timeout transaction after it's timed out, or by them if they have the payment preimage.
+Each HTLC output can only be spent by us, the offerer, using the HTLC-timeout transaction after it's timed out, or by them, the recipient, if they have the payment preimage.

 There can be HTLCs which are not represented by an output: either